stephenfmann/cooking-with-python/README.md

 ## TODO

 + Either helloworld.txt or cherrypi.txt is putting things in the mixing bowl in the wrong order.
++ Allow for loops within loops.
 + fibonacci.txt won't work.
 Maybe because auxiliary recipe.
-+ functify the whole thing